Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Related Literature

-Our model framework is closely related to the RICE model \citep{nordhaus1996regional,nordhaus2010economic}, an extension of the global DICE model \citep{nordhaus2014question} in a multi-region framework, capturing interactions between economic growth and climate systems.
-In \citet{nordhaus2010economic}, carbon prices are obtained under a cooperative model where the global welfare is maximized with weights applied on regional utilities.
-Following the RICE model, a group of studies have explored climate policy in a dynamic multi-region framework under cooperation and noncooperation.
-For instance, \citet{luderer2012economics} and \citet{jakob2012time} compare the long-term predictions of three-region energy-economy models, when certain environmental goals are set, like stabilizing the CO\textsubscript{2} levels to 450 ppm.
-However, these works do not incorporate actual NDC and net-zero year targets of the countries to study the region-wise emission-economy pathways. \citet{van2016non} and \citet{jaakkola2019non} focus on stochastic components, such as climate tipping points or technological breakthroughs, comparing the results under different levels of cooperation. \citet{hambel2021social} extend the RICE framework by integrating endogenous international trade under noncooperation and provide a closed-form analytical solution for the regional SCCs, under certain model assumptions. \citet{iverson2021carbon} study a Markov perfect equilibrium in a dynamic game with a social planner deciding climate policies and non-constant discount rates. \citet{cai2023climate} build a dynamic IAM for two economic regions (North and Tropic/South) to compute regional SCCs under cooperation and noncooperation.
-Nonetheless, none of these works examine the dynamics of an international ETS with an endogenous market price of emission permits under a noncooperative setting.
-Our study builds on the concept of regional SCCs defined in \citet{van2016non} and \citet{cai2023climate}, and provides a comprehensive analysis of regional SCCs and their relation with the global ETS in a multi-region dynamic framework under noncooperation.
+This paper contributes to the literature on macroeconomic modeling of climate change.
+Our model framework is closely related to the RICE model \citep{nordhaus1996regional,nordhaus2010economic,yang_model_2023}, an extension of the global DICE model \citep{nordhaus2014} in a multi-region framework, capturing interactions between economic growth and climate systems.
+However, \citet{nordhaus1996regional} and \citet{yang_model_2023} do not investigate an ETS, and \citet{nordhaus2010economic} does not solve a problem with an ETS under noncooperation.
+Following the RICE model, a group of studies have explored climate policy in a dynamic multi-regional framework under cooperation and noncooperation.
+For instance, \citet{luderer2012economics} and \citet{jakob2012time} compare the long-term predictions of three-region energy-economy models under specific environmental targets, such as stabilizing the atmospheric CO\textsubscript{2} concentrations at 450 ppm.
+However, these studies do not incorporate actual NDCs or regional net-zero targets to assess the region-specific emissions and economic pathways.
+Other studies, such as \citet{van2016non} and \citet{jaakkola2019non}, focus on stochastic events, including climate tipping points and technological breakthroughs, comparing the results under different levels of cooperation. \citet{cai2023climate} build a dynamic IAM for two economic regions (North and Tropic/South) to compute regional SCCs under cooperation and noncooperation. \citet{hambel2021social} extend the RICE framework by integrating endogenous international trade under noncooperation and provide a closed-form analytical solution for the regional SCCs under certain model assumptions. \citet{iverson2021carbon} study a Markov perfect equilibrium in a dynamic game with a social planner deciding climate policies and non-constant discount rates.
+For a comprehensive review of macroeconomic models of climate change, see \citet{fernandezvillaverde2025}.
+Nonetheless, the literature has yet to examine the dynamics of an ETS with an endogenous market price of emission permits and regional SCCs under a noncooperative setting.
+This paper addresses this gap by providing a comprehensive analysis of an ETS as well as identifying the relationship between permit prices and regional SCCs under a multi-region dynamic noncooperative framework.